Tinter/Tinter-Furniture/README.md

 Created by: Tinter
 Scripting help by: Diwako, G4rrus, Nigel
-Compositions by: Tinter, jonoPorter, Meanwhile(Nixie)
+Compositions by: Tinter, jonoPorter, Meanwhile(Nixie), lelop

 To use:
 Merge the description.ext into your mission.